nair0lf32/mcs/README.md

 # MedicalCheatSheets

-A simple static jekyll blog about medical pathologies, with small cheat sheets as posts or articles. the blog is written in french and articles are added gradually.
+A simple static jekyll blog about medical pathologies, with small cheat sheets as posts or articles. the blog is written in **French** and articles are added gradually.

+The blog includes a progressive web app (pwa) functionality for offline reading:

+- Data is precached in the browser using [workbox](https://developers.google.com/web/tools/workbox/).

+- Updating to get latest articles can be done when network is available (online)

+- The app can be installed via the browser prompt.

-Any contriution will be possible when license is added.
+Any contribution will be possible when license is added.